Marci Comeau[1]

 1. Whether the issuance of a temporary order of protection directing the removal of a person or persons from the child’s residence would prevent the need for removal of the child[110]; and

 2. Whether participation by the parent in any prevention services would prevent or eliminate the need for removal.
 If so, the court shall inquire of the parent whether they are willing to participate in services, and if the parent agrees, the court shall place the child with the parent.
-The court shall not order a parent to participate in prevention services over the parent’s objection; however, the parent shall have the opportunity to consult with counsel prior to deciding whether to agree to proposed prevention services as a condition of having the child return to or remain in the care of a parent.[109]
+The court shall give great weight to the lethality of high-potency synthetic opioids and public health guidance from the department of health related to high-potency synthetic opioids when deciding whether to place the child with the parent.
+The court shall not order a parent to participate in prevention services over the parent’s objection; however, the parent shall have the opportunity to consult with counsel prior to deciding whether to agree to proposed prevention services as a condition of having the child return to or remain in the care of a parent.[111]

 “Prevention services” include preservation services, as defined in chapter 74.14C RCW, and other reasonably available services, including housing assistance, capable of preventing the need for out-of-home placement while protecting the child.[112]
 Prevention services also include specific mental health prevention and treatment services, substance abuse prevention and treatment services, and in-home parent skill-based programs.[113]
 Prevention services are not remedial services or family reunification services.[114]